Alcohol Addiction (Alcoholism)

 Getting Help for Alcohol Addiction

 If you are affected by an alcohol addiction or know a loved one suffering from alcohol dependence or chronic alcohol misuse,, it is important to act by seeking the necessary help before it is too late.

 An alcohol addiction will not only cause major upheavals in everyday life but also increase risk of withdrawal symptoms with serious health consequences where a dependency has developed.

 To facilitate a safe alcohol detox and recovery from withdrawal symptoms, alcohol dependents are advised on seeking residential alcohol rehab or via the various outpatient services that are free.
 Programmes overseen by the NHS provide free outpatient services, for alcohol related problems, helping alcohol dependent individuals receive the therapy and support needed on a journey to sobriety.
 Alternatives include the attendance of a private rehab where patients are provided 24/7 medical supervision.
-Support services include the use of medication to relieve dangerous and painful withdrawal from alcohol.
+Support services include the use of medication to relieve dangerous and painful and severe withdrawal symptoms from alcohol.

 All alcoholics can benefit from addiction counselling and support groups like Alcoholics Anonymous.
 Addiction counselling explores the underlying causes for alcohol use.
 Therapy introduces coping strategies and helps you build essential skills to apply in real world settings.
 Programmes are led by a certified practitioner and focus on transformation in attitude and behaviour to work towards sober living.